15 Visualization

 15.2.6 Visualization as debugging

 The point of exploratory visualization is to converge toward a better understanding of what’s going on in your data.
 As you iterate through different exploratory visualizations, stay vigilant!
 Think about what you expect to see before making the plot, then ask yourself whether you got what you expected.
-You can think of this workflow as a form of “visual debugging”.
-You might notice a data point with an impossible value, such as a proportion greater than 1 or a reaction time less than 0.
+You can think of this workflow as a form of “visual debugging.”
+You might notice a data point with an impossible value, such as a proportion greater than one or a reaction time less than zero.
 Or you might notice weird clusters or striations, which might indicate heterogeneity in data entry (perhaps different coders used slightly different rubrics or rounded in different ways).
-You might notice that an attribute is missing for some values, and trace it back to a bug reading in the data or merging data frames (maybe there was a missing comma in our csv file).
+You might notice that an attribute is missing for some values and trace it back to a bug reading in the data or merging data frames (maybe there was a missing comma in our csv file).
 If you see anything that looks weird, track it down until you understand why it’s happening.
 Bugs that are subtle and invisible in other parts of the analysis pipeline will often pop out as red flags in visualizations.

 15.3 Chapter summary: Visualization

 This chapter has given a short review of the principles of data visualization, especially focusing on the needs of experimental psychology, which are often quite different than those of other fields.
 We particularly focused on the need to make visualization part of the experimenter’s analytic workflow.
-Picking up the idea of a “default model” from Chapter 7, we discussed a default “design plot” that reflects the key choices made in the experimental design.
+Picking up the idea of a “default model” from chapter 7, we discussed a default “design plot” that reflects the key choices made in the experimental design.
 Within this framework, we then discussed different visualizations of distribution and variability that better align our graphics with the principles of measurement and attention to raw data that we have been advocating throughout.

 1. Choose a recent piece of research that you’ve heard about and try to sketch the “design plot” with pencil and paper.
 What does and doesn’t work?
 How does your sketch differ from the visualizations in the paper?